 COVID-19 testing may be included in your care plan when you give birth at any hospital in the Memorial Hermann Health System.
 Some expectant mothers can be carriers of the virus without any symptoms.
-Reliable testing is now more readily available, and the test result is valuable for planning for the health and safety of all mothers and newborn babies.
-Talk to your healthcare provider about your testing plan.
+Reliable testing is now readily available, and the test result is important for planning for the health and safety of all mothers and newborn babies.
+Talk to your health care provider about your testing plan.

 Potential risks include: